jeffboody/libvkk/readme.md

 	pak -a resource.pak shader_vert.spv
 	pak -a resource.pak shader_frag.spv

-See the _Engine_ section for the platform specific resource path location.
+See the _Engine_ section for details on the resource path.

 Known Issues
 ============